Installation

 • KAMAILIO_AUTH_PASSWORD_COLUMN: defaults to password.

-Set them via Ansible extra vars or by editing ansible/group_vars/kamailio.yml and rerunning ./voipbin-install apply --stage ansible.
+Set them via Ansible extra vars or by editing ansible/group_vars/kamailio.yml and rerunning ./voipbin-install apply --stage ansible_run.

 RTPEngine port range